 This is Santorini honeymooning 101, folks.

-The night before in Fira we’d booked a boat trip to visit the other must-see sight on the island (after sunset in Oia) – the volcano.
+Last night in Fira we booked a boat trip to visit the other must-see sight on the island (after sunset in Oia) – the volcano.
 The basic boat trip to the volcano is a 2-hour ride that also includes a stop at the hot springs on the island.

-It sounded like a fun way to spend an afternoon so we booked the mid-afternoon trip figuring we’d grab dinner in town before returning to the hotel in time for sunset.
+It sounds like a fun way to spend an afternoon and afterward, we’ll grab dinner in town before returning to the hotel in time for sunset.

-The boat ride itself was fabulous and a great way to see the island from sea level.
-The only disappointment was the hot springs.
-The agent who booked our trip failed to mention that getting to them required about a 15 minute swim in the ice cold Aegean Sea to reach the shore.
+The boat ride itself is fabulous and a terrific way to see the island from sea level.
+The only disappointment is the hot springs.
+Getting to them requires a 15-minute swim from the boat in the ice-cold Aegean Sea to reach the shore.

-Oh, and by the time you get there, you’d have about 10 minutes before you needed to start swimming back.
-We passed on that one (as did the majority of our fellow passengers) but a few hearty souls made the swim and survived.
+Oh, and by the time you get there, you’re left with about 10 minutes to enjoy the hot springs before you need to start swimming back.
+We pass on that one (as do the majority of our fellow passengers) but a few hearty souls make the swim and survive.

-Our main objective was the hike to the top of the volcano and that part of the trip was awesome.
-Our guide took 3 breaks on the 30-minute hike up to give us more information about the volcano, point out steam vents in the rock and generally let everyone catch their breath.
+Our main objective is the hike to the top of the volcano and that part of the trip is awesome.
+Our guide pauses 3 times on the 30-minute hike up to give us more information about the volcano, point out steam vents in the rock, and generally let everyone catch their breath.

-The views from the summit were simply incredible, a panoramic view of the C-shaped island of Thira.
-It was truly the perfect way to spend an afternoon.
+The views from the summit are simply incredible, a panoramic view of the C-shaped island of Thira.
+It is truly the perfect way to spend an afternoon on Santorini.

-On our final day, we again chose to relax at the hotel but later made it into Fira for lunch and some shopping.
+For our final day, we again choose to relax at the hotel.
+Later, we head into Fira for lunch and some shopping.
 I will miss this island terribly, especially those spectacular sunsets.

-Even the quad bike turned out to be a lot of fun – not scary at all – and it was definitely the best way to get out and see the island without the hassle of waiting for a bus or finding a real parking spot at every stop…or the wafting aroma of donkey poo.
+Even the quad bike turned out to be a lot of fun – not scary at all.
+And it’s definitely the best way to get around the island without the hassle of waiting for a bus, finding a real parking spot, or the wafting aroma of donkey poo.

 Despite the crowds, it’s hard not to love Santorini.
 It’s the kind of place that inspires travel posters.
-And it’s definitely an ideal honeymoon destination worth waiting for.
+And it’s one honeymoon destination worth waiting for.

-So after getting married in Tuscany and travelling for three weeks around Italy and Greece, tomorrow we fly home to Atlanta to re-position for our actual Round-the-World flights (which depart from there in a few days).
+So after getting married in Tuscany and traveling for three weeks around Italy and Greece, tomorrow we fly home to Atlanta to re-position for our actual Round-the-World flights (departing in just a few days).